awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 ```

 **Note**
-You can defer a maintenance action by specifying `undo-opt-in` for `--opt-in-type`\.
+To defer a maintenance action, specify `undo-opt-in` for `--opt-in-type`\.
 You can't specify `undo-opt-in` for `--opt-in-type` if the maintenance action has already started\.
+To cancel a maintenance action, run the [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html) AWS CLI command and specify `--no-auto-minor-version-upgrade`\.

 To return a list of resources that have at least one pending update, use the [describe\-pending\-maintenance\-actions](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-pending-maintenance-actions.html) AWS CLI command\.